luiscruz/luiscruz.github.io/_posts/2020-12-19-icse-visualizations.md

 author: Luís Cruz
 title: Guidelines for effective data visualizations in academic papers.
 summary: "This article presents basic guidelines to help create effective visualizations.
-There are no golden rules, but there are some basic guidelines that will surely help.
-This article pinpoints guidelines that I have found useful based on my experience as academic.
-I wrote this article having academic writing in mind, but I find it very important for any other type of communication."
+There are no golden rules, but there are some basic guidelines that I find useful based on my experience as academic.
+I wrote this article having academic writing in mind, but it is certainly useful for any type of communication."
 ---

-In any research field, academics devote a considerable part of their efforts to deliver high-quality articles with engaging narratives to communicate their latest findings.
-This is a quintessential requirement to have their research published in top-tier academic conferences.
+In any research field, we academics devote a considerable part of our work to deliver high-quality articles.
+We put our best efforts to create engaging narratives that communicate our latest findings.
+This is a quintessential requirement to publish our research in top-tier academic conferences.

-Many academics have written about writing, best practices, or mere tips to help junior researchers avoid common mistakes.
-For example, it took me some time to understand how to use hyphen, en dash, and em dash properly ([Wikipedia can help you there](https://nps.edu/web/gwc/dashes-and-hyphens)).
-If you are interest in learning more about these tips, I can recommend [Mark Harman's Draft Guidelines], [Arie van Derusen's Recommendations].
+Many academics have written about writing best practices or mere tips to help junior researchers avoid common mistakes.
+These are quite useful.
+For example, it is quite common to see students misusing hyphen, en dash, and em dash properly ([Wikipedia can help you there](https://nps.edu/web/gwc/dashes-and-hyphens)).
+If you are interested in learning about writing tips, [Mark Harman's Draft Guidelines] and [Arie van Derusen's Recommendations] are definitely great reads.

 But a good article is not only made of text.
 It typically comes with figures that help presenting results and are nicely tied to the narrative.
-Sometimes, figures are the only way researchers have to present their results without creating a big mess of boring numbers in a table.
+Very often, figures are the only way researchers have to present results without creating a big mess of boring numbers in a table.
 When done nicely, figures speak by themselves, even before someone reads the whole document.
-This is very important because we want to give reviewers a good first impression.
+This is very important because we want to give readers (including reviewers!) a good first impression.

 While reading academic papers, I started being triggered by some visualizations that did not feel right.
 Some times it was really difficult to understand them, even after reading the whole text.
 Since I never had any formal education in this topic, I decided to learn more about it.

-While reading about this, I have found that there was one main person that kept being referenced: [Edward Tufte] and his work written in 1986 about principles for effective information visualizations.
-I immediately bought a second-hand copy of his book *The Visual Display of Quantitative Information*, and read it on the same day I got it.
+While reading about this, I realised that there is one main person that keeps being referenced: [Edward Tufte] with his work written in 1986 about principles for effective information visualizations.
+I immediately bought a second-hand copy of his book *The Visual Display of Quantitative Information* and read it on the same day I got it.

 ![The Visual Display of Quantitative Information by Edward Tufte (1986).](/img/blog/tufte_book.jpg){: class="center-block" width="200px" }